the1lab/1lab/src/1Lab/Univalence.lagda.md

 ```
 -->

-Since in Cubical Agda, things are naturally higher-dimensional, just
+Since in Cubical Agda, things are naturally higher-dimensional, only
 having a term `ua`{.Agda} wouldn't do!
 Instead, we introduce a new _type
 former_, **Glue**, which, unlike the type formers like `Type`{.Agda},
 `Σ`{.Agda}, and dependent functions, has **computational content**.